4everland/Templates/README.md

 # Process

-You can submit a PR directly on the current page, and the PR content must include the code repository address, template thumbnail, template name, and template description.
+Before starting template development, please make sure you have read this article completely and understand how to set configuration options in the template code (as shown in the example).
+Once your template development is complete, the next step is to fill out and submit this form: https://forms.gle/pQ14y488WyLCrhRd6
 After submission, community developers will review the code, and if approved, the project will be included in the collection.

 # Specification